TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 The ogre beast swiftly swung its terrible club, prompting Josee to jump backwards.
 Her leather armor, almost scratched by the whip of the club.

 Josee gnashed her teeth.
-The beast was rapid and swift, almost immediately jumping at her.
-Quickly, she jumped to her side, rolling at the ground.
+The beast was rapid and swift, jumping and almost stomping her, she jumped to her side, rolling at the ground.

 Immediately gaining her composure, Josee slashed backed at the ogre's legs, causing a spill of green blood.

 "RARGGHH!", the ogre beast roared.

 In a bid of fury, it turned around, and swung its club at her.
-But Josee was quick, squatting down, and dashing underneath the ogre.
+But Josee was quick, squatting down to dodge it and dashing underneath the ogre.
 Her sword immediately piercing its bottom.

 A blood curling scream came from the ogre beast, its eyes reddened by madness.
 Josee stood up, raising her ember sword, her eyes, rapidly searching for a weakness when suddenly, she felt a sharp pain on her body.